filetrust/Glasswall-Security-Policies/policies/Confidential Data.md

 - Paper/documents: cross cut shredding is required.
 - Storage media (CD&#39;s, DVD&#39;s): approved methods of destruction is required.
-- The following applies to, but is not limited to, Hard Drives, USB Storage Devices etc:
+- The following applies to, but is not limited to, Hard Drives, USB Storage Devices, virtual or cloud devices etc:
   - All data must be securely overwritten or wiped, and must use an approved secure file deletion utility.
   - Physical devices that cannot be overwritten or wiped must be destroyed beyond recovery.
+  - Removal of cloud stored data must comply with the cloud provider data removal and destruction best practises

 #### 4.2 Use of Confidential Data